CoreyJay44/Cyber-Security-Project1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat - Filebeat detects changes to the filesystem.
+- <b>Filebeat</b> - Filebeat detects changes to the filesystem.
 We are using this to monitor our Web Log data.
-- Metricbeat - Metricbeat detects changes in system metrics, such as CPU usage.
+- <bb>Metricbeat</b> - Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: